 If you’ve been a parent for a few years, more than likely, you’ve heard the dreaded words, “Mommy, I’m bored.”
-And for many of us, that phrase isn’t often met with the most positive responses.
+And many of us don’t often meet that phrase with the most positive responses.
 First, we roll our eyes in frustration because our kids have nine billion toys to play with; how do they suffer from boredom?
 Second, do they know how good they have it?
-Free time to do whatever they want, and my kid says they’re bored?
+Free time to do whatever they want, and my kid feels bored?
 That sounds dreamy.
-(As we transfer the clothes from the washer to the dryer, stir the dinner cooking on the stove and make a mental note to pay bills later after vacuuming the filthy carpet and scrubbing toilets.)
+(As we transfer the clothes from the washer to the dryer, stir the dinner cooking on the stove, and make a mental note to pay the bills later after vacuuming the filthy carpet and scrubbing toilets.)

-We live in a “go, go, go, go,” overly scheduled society that tends to see downtime as wasted time and time we should use to be more productive.
+We live in a “go, go, go, go,” overly scheduled society that tends to see downtime as wasted time that we should use to be more productive.
 But we can use free time to find an activity that fills our cup, which is one of the most productive things a person — adult or child — can do.
 Viewing boredom as an opportunity to do something can benefit everyone.
-Free play, or a chance to direct themselves, means children can use their time to try new activities, develop frustration tolerance, learn to take the initiative and entertain themselves, develop planning strategies and problem-solving skills, learn perseverance, and increase their confidence.2
+Free play, or a chance to direct themselves, means children can use their time to:2,5,6

-First and foremost, parents should ensure their children’s basic needs are met.
-An article published by Kansas State University explains that sometimes kids come to us saying they are bored but need our attention.
-If you can give your child a few minutes of undivided attention, especially if you’ve been busy and haven’t connected with them as much as they need lately, try that first.3
+First and foremost, parents should ensure they’re meeting their children’s basic needs.
+Sometimes, our kids come to us saying they are “bored” but actually seek our attention.2 If you can give your child a few minutes of undivided attention, especially if you’ve been busy and haven’t connected with them lately or as much as they need, try that first.3,5

-But if your child’s needs are being met, and it is truly a case of classic boredom, you should not swoop in as the 24-hour entertainment source.
+If your child’s needs are being met, and it is truly a case of classic boredom, you shouldn’t swoop in as the 24-hour entertainment source.
 That is not your job.
 We do more harm than good if we always solve our kids’ boredom struggles.
-We should teach them how to figure their boredom out independently, using their imagination and problem-solving skills.3 Their self-esteem also relates to feeling capable, i.e., if they can figure things out for themselves, it can improve their sense of self-worth and self-efficacy (the belief that they can achieve things).6
+We should teach them to figure out their boredom independently, using their imagination and problem-solving skills.3 Their self-esteem also relates to feeling capable, i.e., if they can figure things out for themselves, it can improve their sense of self-worth and self-efficacy (the belief that they can achieve things).6

-Knowing that it’s imperative to foster a sense of independence in our kids and encourage their ability to fill their own free time, experts in the parenting field offer an array of suggestions for how to respond when our kids say they’re bored.
-For example, “OK, got it.
-So, enjoy your free time and figure out something to do that isn’t boring to you.”1
+Knowing that it’s imperative to foster a sense of independence in our kids and encourage their ability to fill their own free time, experts in the parenting field offer an array of suggestions for responding to our kids’ boredom.2 For example, Rende recommends saying, “OK, got it.
+So enjoy your free time and figure out something to do that isn’t boring to you.”1

 Parents must be proactive when their kid says they’re bored.
 That means anticipating our kids’ inevitable boredom and brainstorming with them a list of activities they can do next time the opportunity arises.2